Pence reaffirms US-Australia alliance after Trump spat

 "We've been with you every step of the way," Cosgrove told Pence.

-Pence is also scheduled to meet with Australian Foreign Minister Julie Bishop and the leader of the opposition party, Bill Shorten.
-On Sunday, he will tour Sydney's iconic Opera House and visit a local zoo.
+On Sunday, Pence will tour Sydney's iconic Opera House, take a boat ride along the harbor and visit a local zoo.

 Comments